 Yes.
 Each year’s the Honors program focuses on a different geographical area and combines travel with an in-depth exploration of the history, culture, and contemporary economic and social issues related to the city/country under study.
 In March 2008, this course was centered in Thailand and Vietnam.
+In 2009 the course was for Berlin & Prague.
 Previous City/Country as Text explorations have been to Paris, London, Northern Italy, Southern Italy and Sicily, Greece, and India.
-The 2009 will be to Berlin and Prague.
+Our most recent explorations include Ireland in 2013 and Italy in 2014.

-The Honors Contract documents the projects which Pathways students propose and construct in lieu of an Honors course.
+The Honors Contract documents the projects which ADC students propose and construct in lieu of an Honors course.
 The student projects are guided by faculty mentors.